sgladkoff/goldpan-ru/docs/interpretisto.md

 ### Presenter

-As a **Presenter**, you can stream your video and audio, as well as share your screen, if your **On Air** switch is on.
+As a **Presenter**, you can stream your video and audio, as well as share your screen.
 You cannot see or hear other participants or access the chat.

 You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.

-You won't be asked to provide any extra information when logging in.
+The **On Air** switch starts your presentation, enabling you to stream audio.

 The following UI functions are available to a **Presenter**: